Skip to main content

 A PLC can receive all incoming messages using the wildcard topic plc/<PLC-ID>/variable/subscription/+/# and extract the Variable-ID from their topics.
 The PLC can then decide to enable publishing of variable values only for these subscribed variables.

 Based on the remaining Message Expiry Interval indicated in the header of the received message, the PLC can recognize when the subscription for the respective variables expires and stop publishing for these variable values.
-The HELIO Appserver renews subscriptions for variable values it is still interested in by sending another retained message on the corresponding topic before the interval expires.
+The HELIO Backend renews subscriptions for variable values it is still interested in by sending another retained message on the corresponding topic before the interval expires.

 Writing Variables